 Haney (Maple Ridge) Market

-The Haney Farmers Market takes place at Memorial Peace Park at 11900 224th Street in the heart of Maple Ridge from 9 am to 2 pm on Saturdays from early-May until mid-November.
+The Haney Farmers Market takes place at Memorial Peace Park at 11900 224th Street in the heart of Maple Ridge from 9 am to 2 pm on Saturdays from early-May until the end of October.
 In the summer months the market has live music, crafts for children and sometimes even a story time.

 TIP: Golden Ears Provincial Park and Alouette Lake are close to Maple Ridge.
 The lake and its beaches are beautiful, there are lots of hiking trails in the park and overnight camping in the area is excellent.
 If it’s a hot sunny day in July or August even the massive parking lot there can fill up, given the place’s popularity, so unless you’re camping get to the park earlier than later.

 It’s a larger market, with up to slightly more than four dozen vendors each week.
 The market is located about 20 blocks from Kitsilano Beach (just in case you decide to combine it with a drive there for a swim).

 In 2020 the Kitsilano Farmers Market runs from May 3rd to October 25th.

 The Ladner Village Market takes place from 10 am to 4 pm on 48th Avenue between Elliott Street and Delta Street on the second and fourth Sundays of the month from mid-June to mid-September.